Top Storylines To Follow At Big 12 Media Days

 The former CEO of Roc Nation will have his work cut out for him in Year 1.
 The first order of business will be getting ready for the arrival of four new programs in 2023.
 The second will be further discussing expansion.

-BYU, Central Florida, Cincinnati and Houston are all set to join the conference next July.
+BYU, UCF, Cincinnati, and Houston are all set to join the conference next July.
 According to reports, the Big 12 has reached out to six Pac-12 programs for potential further expansion.
 Schools such as Arizona and Arizona State seem to be aggressive in hoping to join the conference, but will Yormark take any if Washington and Oregon decline an invitation?

 Division Realignment?